-Strategies How we're going to do it Success Measures Targets Projects New projects that will be implemented 4 th Quarter (April to June) 5.1.1 5.1.2 Enhance the capability of our people Ensure financial sustainability Community / Stakeholder Satisfaction Survey (Governance) Community / stakeholders improvement on Year 1 baseline (Governance) New Elected Member Training and Community Committee member orientation Review the Risk Management Framework Professional development opportunities offered to Councillors, including IAP2 Training.
+Strategies How we're going to do it Success Measures Targets Projects New projects that will be implemented 4 th Quarter (April to June) 5.1.1 5.1.2 of our people Community / Stakeholder Satisfaction Survey (Governance) Community / stakeholders improvement on Year 1 baseline (Governance) New Elected Member Training and Community Committee member orientation Review the Risk Management Framework Professional development opportunities offered to Councillors, including IAP2 Training.
 Organisational risk assessment undertaken.
-5.1.3 5.1.4 Strengthen governance, risk management and compliance Improve efficiency and effectiveness of Compliance Audit Risk Management Profile 100%StatutoryCompliance met.100% Risk Mitigation as determined by insurer.
+5.1.3 5.1.4 risk management and compliance Compliance Audit Risk Management Profile 100% StatutoryCompliance met.100% Risk Mitigation as determined by insurer.
 Continue the Internal Audit Project to ensure statutory compliance and reduction in Risk Management.
 Audit regulation 19 undertaken to review compliance with legislation and controls.
-5.1.5 planning and services Ensure optimal management of assets Financial Ratio Benchmarked.
-Asset Ratio Benchmarked Asset Ratios met or Improved (intermediate level) Financial Ratios met or improved (intermediate level) Review the Ratios that are currently not compliant with local government minimum standards No action was taken during the quarter, however, a report was prepared for the Audit & Governance Committee meeting on 7 August 2019.
+5.1.5 planning and services Ensure optimal management of assets Benchmarked.
+Asset Ratios met or Improved (intermediate level) Financial Ratios met or improved (intermediate level) Review the Ratios that are currently not compliant with local government minimum standards No action was taken during the quarter, however, a report was prepared for the Audit & Governance Committee meeting on 7 August 2019.